RenRenJuan/Green-Travel-Carbon-App/README.md

   Originally Green Travel Carbon Calculator

-- Starts with Expo version  same functionilty as in e3fd46357085f9a8efde3cd4b94a5a4f211ee2e4 except a complete and x-platform app.
+- Starts with Expo version  same functionilty as in e3fd46357085f9a8efde3cd4b94a5a4f211ee2e4 except completed and x-platform app.

 - Expo Only and Full Native Android/iOS code levels.